 Urban Mining: Recycling Your Way to Riches

-For example, a ton of e-waste can contain about 0.5 to 1 gram of gold, while traditional gold mining produces only 1-2 grams of gold per ton of ore.
-Thus, e-waste recycling is a much more concentrated source of gold.
+Interestingly, one ton of e-waste can contain about 0.5 to 1 gram of gold, while traditional gold mining produces only 1-2 grams of gold per ton of ore.

 “Globally, people discarded a record 62 million metric tons (t) of electronics, according to the United Nations’ recent Global E-waste Monitor 2024 report.
 That’s the weight of over 1.7 million fully loaded semitrailer trucks, which, if lined up bumper to bumper, would reach almost around the equator.”